Triple bottom line: Supporting arguments

-Fiscal policy of governments usually claims to be concerned with identifying social and natural deficits on a less formal basis.
+Government fiscal policies usually claim to be concerned with identifying social and natural deficits on a less formal basis.
 However, such choices may be guided more by ideology than by economics.
 The primary benefit of embedding one approach to measurement of these deficits would be first to direct monetary policy to reduce them, and eventually achieve a global monetary reform by which they could be systematically and globally reduced in some uniform way.

-The argument is that the Earth's carrying capacity is at risk, and that in order to avoid catastrophic breakdown of climate or ecosystems, there is need for comprehensive reform of global financial institutions similar in scale to what was undertaken at Bretton Woods in 1944.
+The argument is that the Earth's carrying capacity is at risk, and that in order to avoid catastrophic breakdown of climate or ecosystems, there is need for comprehensive reform of global financial institutions similar in scale to what was undertaken at the Bretton Woods Conference in 1944.

 With the emergence of an externally consistent green economics and agreement on definitions of potentially contentious terms such as full-cost accounting, natural capital and social capital, the prospect of formal metrics for ecological and social loss or risk has grown less remote since the 1990s.

 In the United Kingdom in particular, the London Health Observatory has undertaken a formal programme to address social deficits via a fuller understanding of what "social capital" is, how it functions in a real community (that being the City of London), and how losses of it tend to require both financial capital and significant political and social attention from volunteers and professionals to help resolve.
 The data they rely on is extensive, building on decades of statistics of the Greater London Council since World War II.
 Similar studies have been undertaken in North America.